-When you buy your policy, you select the dates relevant to your cover.
-You can't buy this policy if you've already started your journey.
+When you buy your policy, you select the dates relevant to your cover, this is your period of insurance.

-Cancellation cover begins on the date your insurance starts
+Cancellation cover begins on the date the insurance starts

-From the date your insurance starts, you have cover under D.2 Cancelling or changing your journey before you leave (see page 44).
+From the date your insurance starts, you have cover under D.2 Cancelling or changing your journey before you leave (see page 49).
 You don't need to choose when your cover starts.
 The date your insurance starts is the date and time you buy your policy.
 The rest of your cover starts when you leave on your journey.